smart-edge-open/specs/openness_releasenotes.md

 ## OpenNESS - 20.09
 - Native on-premises is now located in a dedicated repository with no further feature updates from previous release.

+## OpenNESS - 20.12
+There are no unsupported or discontinued features relevant to this release.

 # Fixed Issues